-Invoice factoring, or accounts receivable factoring, refers to a financial strategy in which a business sells its unpaid invoices to an external financial institution at a discounted rate.
+Invoice factoring, or accounts receivable factoring, is the financial strategy in which a business sells its unpaid invoices to an external financial institution at a discounted rate.
 The factoring company then collects payments from the customers who owe the original invoices.
-It is a vital financial tool, especially for small businesses, as it helps them address their frequent cash flow issues arising from delayed customer payments.
+It is a vital financial tool, especially for small businesses, as it helps them address frequent cash flow issues arising from delayed customer payments.

 However, it is not devoid of potential pitfalls.
 Therefore, small businesses must carefully evaluate this cost in the context of the immediate cash infusion it offers.
 They should thoughtfully weigh risks against the benefits mentioned earlier while considering accounts receivable factoring for their financial requirements.